A different shade of green

 Lynne is a constant volunteer with Downtown Annapolis Partnership and Maryland Avenue & State Circle Association.
 Lynne is recipient of the TWIN Award and Businesses for the Bay Environmental Excellence Award.
 She received her Bachelor of Science from Purdue University.
 Lynne lives “on the woods” in Davidsonville with her husband, Mark, and Golden Retriever, Adi.
 She is passionate about the Bay, the outdoors, sports—especially boating—and can be seen regularly jogging with a recycling bag.

-The Annapolis Green House is Annapolis’ first Green community resource center–and our offices!
-Designed as a gathering place for small business meetings, social receptions, group discussions, workshops and more, the Annapolis Green House is conveniently located on the corner of historic Maryland Avenue and State Circle (92 Maryland Avenue).
+The Annapolis Green House was Annapolis’ first Green community resource center–and our offices!
+Designed as a gathering place for small business meetings, social receptions, group discussions, workshops and more, our former office was conveniently located on the corner of historic Maryland Avenue and State Circle (92 Maryland Avenue).

-The charming, well-appointed center offers a small meeting room and adjoining flexible-use space leading outside to a relaxing porch and urban garden overlooking the State House.
-The Annapolis Green House is WiFi and audio-visual enabled and offers workstations for individual use and event space for up to 50 guests.
+We are currently searching for a charming, well-appointed location that offers a small meeting room and adjoining flexible-use space, preferable with a garden and workstations for individual use, and event space for up to 50 guests.

 RECOGNITIONS & AWARDS